staltz/training-citw-2018-seniors/readme.md

 ## Install these (for the second day):

-* (If you have an Android phone): Android Studio and through it, SDK for your phone's OS version
+* (If you have an Android phone): [install Android Studio](https://developer.android.com/studio/index.html), then inside it, install the SDK for your phone's OS version
-* (If you have an iPhone): XCode
+* (If you have an iPhone): install XCode (through the App Store)
 * `npm install -g react-native`